ainchoa/runnersbmi/README.md

 ## Intro

-In this project we analyse data from elite athletes and give you an estimate of the optimal BMI to enhance your running performance.
+In this project we analyse data from elite athletes and give you an estimate of the optimal BMI (relation between height and weight) to enhance your running performance.
 We looked at the data from actual Olympic athletes so you don't have to, and here's how it looked like:

 ![png](output_8_1.png)